 Under the BCBCA, a complainant, who is defined as either a present or former registered holder or beneficial owner of a security of a corporation or any of its affiliates; a present or former director or officer of a corporation or any of its affiliates; the Registrar of Companies for British Columbia; or any other person who, in the discretion of a court, is a proper person to make an application under the BCBCA relating to shareholder remedies, may apply to the court for the right to bring an action in the name of and on behalf of a corporation or any of its subsidiaries, or to intervene in an existing action to which they are a party for the purpose of prosecuting, defending or discontinuing the action on behalf of the entity.
-Under the
+Under the BCBCA, the court must be satisfied that:

-• the complainant has given proper notice to the directors of the corporation or its subsidiary of the complainant's intention to apply to the court if the directors of the corporation or its subsidiary will not bring, diligently prosecute or defend or discontinue the action;
+- •the complainant has given proper notice to the directors of the corporation or its subsidiary of the complainant's intention to apply to the court if the directors of the corporation or its subsidiary will not bring, diligently prosecute or defend or discontinue the action; - •the complainant is acting in good faith; and - •it appears to be in the interest of the corporation or its subsidiary that the action be brought, prosecuted, defended or discontinued.